dojo/docs/dijit/TooltipDialog.rst

 Although both Dialog and TooltipDialog are modal, TooltipDialog can be closed by clicking anywhere on the screen, whereas for Dialog you must click on the [x] mark of the Dialog.

+Note: TooltipDialog can only be used, in it's current state, with the button drop down style

 Examples
 --------